criptotoro/ES_Loopring_Whitepaper/README.md

 The whitepaper was fully translated and sent to the official Loopring´s whitepaper Github by pull request the 1st of June https://github.com/Loopring/whitepaper

-The files in this github are obsolete.
-The fork for the pull request can be found in this link https://github.com/criptotoro/whitepaper
+The files in this github are OBSOLETE.
+The fork for the pull request with the updated translation can be found in the link below: https://github.com/criptotoro/whitepaper

 Progress completed: